This post is dedicated in memory of Etya Sarah bat Yitzchak ha-Levi. May it be an aliyah for her neshama.

 G-d's name).
-An act of mesirat nefesh could be anything, ranging from people who refused to work on Shabbot even though it meant the uncertainty of hunger to college students who openly wore star of David necklaces even though that might have invited ridicule.
+An act of mesirat nefesh could be anything, ranging from people who refused to work on Shabbot, even when it meant the uncertainty of hunger, to college students who openly wore star of David necklaces even though that might have invited ridicule.

 So how do we reach such a lofty level?
 Public approval has always been and will always continue being something that defines us, at least, it defines us insofar as the way we conduct ourselves in the street.
 And that isn't necessarily a bad thing.
 Our environment goes very far in keeping us from toeing the line, breaking the law and hurting one another.

 Let's look at it this way: all people are cut from the same cloth, yes?
 While our most basic needs include things like food, sleep, shelter, we also crave love, connection and self actualization.
 What makes us different from one another is our self definition (and how we relate to G-d and the people around us, whether they be family members, friends or that guy who hands out the newspapers at the subway entrance).
 Naturally, our growth processes differ as well.
 As the saying goes, "All roads lead to Rome," and if one's focus is clear, all approaches lead to G-d.